Sectimes/Sectimes-Tools/README.md

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)
 ---

 Welcome to an innovative open-source project designed to streamline the management of security tools, making them more accessible and user-friendly.
-Our platform is dedicated to simplifying the use of essential security tools, written in PHP - Laravel.
+Our platform - **Sectimes Tools Manager** is dedicated to simplifying the use of essential security tools, written in PHP - Laravel.

 ![Sectimes-tools-example-pic](/public/img/Sectimes-tools-example-pic.png)
 ## Introduction: